ed-cybros/ed-cybros/README.md

 **TES Alchemy Parser 2.0**

 * Introduced JSON as an intermediate transformation layer.
-* Designed a normalized SQLite database with many-to-many relationship to store transformed data.
+* Designed a normalized SQLite database with many-to-many relationships to store transformed data.
 * Provided flexible querying and data exploration.
 * Performed integrity checks to verify database consistency.